My father died of cancer.

 - Ana baba, çocuklarına verilecek eğitim türünü seçmek hakkını öncelikle haizdirler.

-She married without her parents' knowledge.
+She got married without her parents knowing it.

 - O, anne ve babasının bilgisi olmadan evlendi.